dora-metrics/pelorus/docs/Development.md

     - [operators](https://github.com/dora-metrics/pelorus/blob/master/charts/operators/Chart.yaml)
 - [operator](https://github.com/dora-metrics/pelorus/blob/master/pelorus-operator/bundle/manifests/pelorus-operator.clusterserviceversion.yaml#L511)

-To simplify it, the repository, all exporters and all helm-charts versions are the same (which follow SemVer conventions) and each time one of them is bumped, the others are also bumped.
+To simplify it, the repository, all exporters and all helm-charts versions are the same (which follow semantic versioning conventions) and each time one of them is bumped, the others are also bumped.

 Pelorus versions should be bumped anytime a change to exporters code (`exporters` folder), or to helm-charts (`charts` folder) or even to operator code (`pelorus-operator` folder).
 This is enforced by the project CI.